RodrigoMattosoSilveira/html_htmx-modal_dialogs/README.md

 The _Prompt_ button starts a _Modal Dialog_ which requires the guest to either okay or cancel an operation.
 When the guest triggers the _Inform_ button, a _Modal Dialog_ informs them about the server state, and they need to do nothing else.
 The _Collect_ button triggers a _Modal Dialog_ asking the guest to provide a data element, or dismiss the dialog; this is a more complex _Server_ _Modal Dialog_.

 # Implementation
-I'll describe the webapp implementation as follows, including sequence diagrams:
+I'll describe the webapp implementation in four section, as follows, including use case and sequence diagrams:
 - Launch webapp
 - Prompt Modal Dialog
 - Inform Modal Dialog